Arithmetic Properties of Odd Ranks and $k$-Marked Odd Durfee Symbols: Introduction and Main Results

 Let $N^{0}(m,n)$ denote the number of odd Durfee symbols of $n$ with odd rank $m$.
 By interchanging the rows of the symbol, it is clear that

 Andrews \cite[Sec.\ 8]{Andrews} proved that

 and \cite[Eq.\ (8.3)]{Andrews}

-Clearly, if we let $z=1$ in \eqref{odd-rank-gen}, we recover Fine's formula \eqref{Fine-formula-2nd}.
+Clearly, if we let $z=1$ in \eqref{odd-rank-gen}, we recover Fine's formula \eqref{Fine-formula}.

 Recently, Andrews, Dixit and Yee \ \cite{ADY} showed that $p_{\omega}(n)$ also counts the number of partitions of $n$ in which all odd parts are less than twice the smallest part.
-Besides its rich combinatorial meanings, the function $p_{\omega}(n)$ also possess many interesting congruence properties.
-Using the theory of modular forms, Waldherr \cite{Waldherr} gave the first explicit example of congruences satisfied by $p_{\omega}(n)$.
-He proved that for any integer $n\ge 0$,
+Besides its rich combinatorial meanings, the function $p_{\omega}(n)$ also satisfies many interesting congruences.
+Using the theory of modular forms, Waldherr \cite[Theorem 1.1]{Waldherr} gave the first explicit example of congruences satisfied by $p_{\omega}(n)$.
+Together with several other congruences, he proved that for any integer $n\ge 0$,

-An elementary proof of these congruences was given by Andrews, Passary, Sellers and Yee \cite{APSY}.
-They also established some congruences like
+An elementary proof of \eqref{p-omega-mod5} was given by Andrews, Passary, Sellers and Yee \cite{APSY}.
+They also established the following congruences:

 For more congruences satisfied by $p_{\omega}(n)$, we refer the reader to \cite{ADY,APSY,Waldherr,Wang}.
 Clearly, the roles of the odd rank $N^{0}(m,n)$ and $p_{\omega}(n)$ are similar to the roles of the rank $N(m,n)$ and $p(n)$, and knowing the properties of odd rank will be helpful to understand $p_{\omega}(n)$.